MarketsAutomotiveBuilding, Construction & InfrastructureConsumerIndustrial

-Infiltrating powders (IP’s) are typically copper-base materials blended or alloyed with other metals.
-IP’s are supplied in a press ready form so customers can compact the material into slugs or rings.
-IP’s are designed to be used in a one-step heating cycle during which the green ferrous matrix is simultaneously sintered and infiltrated.
-IP’s are processed to minimize normal erosion or dissolving of the iron matrix during the infiltration process and as a low, medium and high efficiency infiltration powder for iron matrices.
+IPs are designed to be used in a one-step heating cycle during which the green ferrous matrix is simultaneously sintered and infiltrated.
+IPs are processed to minimize normal erosion (dissolving of the iron matrix during infiltration) and as a low-, medium-, or high-efficiency infiltrant powder.